Learning for life, striving for excellence!

 Personal, Social, Health and Economic (PSHE) Education General Overview

 At Meridian Primary School we believe that Personal, Social, Health and Economic (PSHE) education is an important and necessary part of all pupils’ education.
 It is a subject through which pupils develop the knowledge, skills and attributes they need to keep themselves healthy and safe, and prepare for life and work in modern Britain.

 Reception, KS1 and KS2

 At Meridian, PSHE is a planned, developmental programme of learning.
 We follow the Cambridgeshire scheme for PSHE which includes comprehensive teaching materials and linked resources, covering the strands Myself and My Relationships, Healthy and Safer Lifestyles, Citizenship and Economic Wellbeing.
 There are also enrichment units on topics such as Body Image in Year 5 and E-safety in Year 6.
-Sex and relationship education (SRE) is also an important part of PSHE education.
+Relationships and Sex education (RSE) is also an important part of PSHE education.

 From Foundation through to Year 6, the PSHE education that we cover develops the qualities and attributes pupils need to thrive as individuals, family members and members of society.
 PSHE education equips pupils to live healthy, safe, productive, capable, responsible and balanced lives.
 It encourages them to be enterprising and supports them in making effective transitions, positive learning and career choices and in achieving economic wellbeing.

 At our school, we build on and promote PSHE through often having themed weeks and specific focus areas, such as anti-bullying week.
 We encourage and organise for outside agencies, such as the NSPCC and the Life Education Bus, to visit our school and deliver workshops.